mclougher/othello/README.md

-# othello
+# Othello
-Simple Othello Game Implementation
+Simple Othello Game Implementation.

+It is run in the command prompt, and user moves are inputted in the form "c4" or "h8".